 There are three parts to the gynecological exam:

-Talk with your parents and your physician before the exam to get answers to any questions you may have.
+Talk with your daughter and your physician before the exam to get answers to any questions you may have.
 Discuss why the exam is important and what it will entail, including your external exam, and possibly an internal pelvic exam.

 Follow these instructions to prepare for an Adolescent Gynecology Exam: